Category (mathematics): Definition

 From these axioms, one can prove that there is exactly one identity morphism for every object.
+Often the map assigning each object its identity morphism is treated as an extra part of the structure of a category, namely a class function $i : \operatorname{ob}(\mathcal{C}) \to \operatorname{mor}(\mathcal{C})$.

-Some authors use a slight variation of the definition in which each object is identified with the corresponding identity morphism.
+Some authors use a slight variant of the definition in which each object is identified with the corresponding identity morphism.
 This stems from the idea that the fundamental data of categories are morphisms and not objects.
 In fact, categories can be defined without reference to objects at all using a partial binary operation with additional properties.

 Small and large categories

-A category C is called small if both ob(C) and hom(C) are actually sets and not proper classes, and large otherwise.
+A category C is called small if both ob(C) and mor(C) are actually sets and not proper classes, and large otherwise.
 A locally small category is a category such that for all objects a and b, the hom-class hom(a, b) is a set, called a homset.
 Many important categories in mathematics (such as the category of sets), although not small, are at least locally small.
 Since, in small categories, the objects form a set, a small category can be viewed as an algebraic structure similar to a monoid but without requiring closure properties.
 Large categories on the other hand can be used to create "structures" of algebraic structures.